ParamThakkar123/Secure-Local-Offline-Rag-System/README.md

 > ollama pull qwen2:0.5b-instruct-q3_K_S
 > ollama pull nextfire/paraphrase-multilingual-minilm:l12-v2
 ```

-### Hardware requirements
-Nvidia GPUs with compute capability 5.0+ because it uses ollama and ollama supports this GPU capability

 ### Run the app.py using the following command in the command line
 ```Python